CLAS Unit Review Procedures

 Appendices to the Self-Study

-2. Data reflecting the national standing of the department and its programs
+2. Data reflecting the national standing of the unit and its programs

-5. Departmental plan for assessing outcomes of the undergraduate major program(s), with data from each year since the last review
+5. Unit plan for assessing outcomes of the undergraduate major program(s) and graduate major programs, with information/evidence from each year since the last review

 6. A summary record of external research support since the previous review

-7. A link to the University's General Catalog describing the department's programs
+7. A link to the University's General Catalog describing the unit's programs

 Work of the Review Committee